claudiovf/Ref1-Front/README.md

 ## What's Next for Ref1 App?

 The app is currently up and running and has almost all the mechanics done.
 But Formula 1 has plenty more to be discovered.
-For next versions, I will be focusing on adding tracks, season calendar, race results, icons and loads more stats. **Stay tuned!**:v:
+For next versions, I will be focusing on adding tracks, season calendar, race results, icons and a lot more stats. **Stay tuned!**:v: